 Build a solid linguistics foundation for how people acquire a language.

-This 40-hour course uses a modern-grammar approach to language.
+This 30-hour online course uses a modern-grammar approach to language.
 We will explore the elements of language structure: word/sentence formation, sounds of languages, and creation of meaning.

 Other topics include the history of languages and process of language development, dispelling of myths about language and an exploration of language differences, commonalities and dialect variations.
 The course provides a base of knowledge for teachers entering into curriculum and instruction for internationals acquiring English (or any other language).

-This course, which requires the student to purchase a textbook, includes lecture, interactive study, reading, Internet activities, exercises in applied linguistics, and completion of the linguistics component of the portfolio.
+This course, which requires the student to purchase a textbook, includes presentations, interactive study, reading and writing assignments, Internet activities, exercises in applied linguistics, and completion of the linguistics component of the portfolio.
 The course can be taken as an individual study or as one of the four modules of the Global TESOL Certificate Program.

 Who Should Attend?